AntPerDev/antperdev.github.io/about.markdown

 Hi!
 My name is Antonio.

-In recent years I have done various training related to web development.
+In recent years I have take training couses and webinars related to web development.
 The last three years I have completed the higher degree training cycle in web development (Ciclo Formación Grado Superior en Desarrollo Web).
 In which I have acquired programming skills in:

 - POO
 - Java